DAZN grabs broadcast rights for Serie A in Italy | Business

 DAZN grabs broadcast rights for Serie A in Italy

-Serie A clubs on Friday awarded DAZN the main domestic rights to screen Italy's top-flight soccer championship for the next three seasons, two sources said, in one of the largest deals for the streaming service in Europe.
-DAZN, which entered the Italian market in 2018, offered some 2.5 billion euros ($2.95 billion) for the rights to screen all Serie A matches in the 2021-2024 period, including exclusive rights for seven out of 10 games per matchday, sources had previously said.
+Serie A said on Friday it had awarded DAZN the main domestic rights to screen Italy's top-flight soccer championship for the next three seasons, in one of the largest deals for the streaming service in Europe.
+DAZN, which entered the Italian market in 2018, offered 2.52 billion euros ($3 billion) for the rights to screen all Serie A matches in the 2021-2024 period, including exclusive rights for seven out of 10 games per matchday, the league said.

 DAZN beat a rival bid by Sky, owned by U.S. group Comcast , which had offered 2.25 billion euros for Serie A rights on its satellite and digital terrestrial TV platforms.
-Serie A will hold talks until Monday with Sky about screening three games per matchday on a non-exclusive basis, the same sources said.
+Serie A also said it would hold talks until Monday with Sky about screening three games per matchday on a non-exclusive basis.

 Under the current three-year agreement, Serie A raised some 2.9 billion euros from Sky and DAZN, with Sky holding the lion's share of the rights.
-At a teleconference meeting, 16 out of 20 clubs backed DAZN's bid to buy the rights to broadcast all Serie A's matches, said the two sources, who attended the meeting.
+At a teleconference meeting, 16 out of 20 clubs backed DAZN's bid to buy the rights to broadcast all Serie A's matches.

 Broadcasting rights are the main source of revenue for Serie A and are increasingly crucial as matches are played in empty stadiums due to COVID-19 restrictions and companies shrink sponsorship budgets.
 But rampant inflation in the sector had already shown signs of peaking before the pandemic and has been further negatively affected by the coronavirus crisis.